 The "Marginal Humans" Argument

-I answered a question on the "marginal humans" argument on 21 July 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the "marginal humans" argument on Philosophy in Action Radio on 21 July 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What's wrong with the "marginal humans" argument against uniquely human rights?
 Ayn Rand, following Aristotle, defined man as the rational animal – meaning that man's essential quality is that he possesses the faculty of reason, while other animals do not.
 Such is the basis for rights, in her view.
 Opponents of animal rights often appeal to this gap between humans and other animals to justify raising animals to be killed and eaten.
 They claim that animals can't have rights because they're not rational.
 Advocates of animal rights, however, often attempt to refute this claim via the "marginal humans" argument.
 They observe that human infants lack the faculty of reason, and hence, we should not use rationality as the moral criterion for rights.
 What is wrong with this argument?
 Do opponents of animal rights conflate potential with actual rationality, in that the infant seems potentially but not actually capable of reason?